Killing of Marta Russo: Description

-On 9 May 1997, at about 11:42, a 0.22 calibre bullet hit Marta Russo while she walked with a friend on the university's grounds, in a driveway located between the university's schools of Statistical Sciences, Law and Political Science.
+On 9 May 1997, at about 11:42, a 0.22 calibre bullet hit Marta Russo while she walked with a friend, Jolanda Ricci, on the university's grounds, in a driveway located between the university's schools of Statistical Sciences, Law and Political Science.
 She was transported to the nearby Policlinico Umberto I but died on 14 May without regaining consciousness.
 Her parents donated her organs, respecting Marta's desire expressed a few years earlier, speaking about the death of Nicholas Green.
 Forensic tests showed traces of gunpowder on the sill of a window on the second floor, a reading room in the legal philosophy department.
 Afterwards (1998), a forensic expert established that such residues were not gunpowder but residual pollution.

 The circle tightened around the 25 or so people who often used the room to consult textbooks or use computers.
 Telephone records identified one person, Maria Chiara Lipari, the daughter of a professor, who indicated – after many uncertainties – the presence of a secretary, Gabriella Alletto, and other people.
 After an interrogation, during which she was threatened to be arrested for voluntary murder, Gabriella Alletto, after a conflicting testimony, implicated Giovanni Scattone, age 29, and Salvatore Ferraro, age 30, who were junior lecturers in the legal philosophy department of Rome's La Sapienza University, and Francesco Liparota, usher and graduate in law.
 Neither had a criminal record nor a reason to murder Ms. Russo.
-The woman accused also professor Bruno Romano of reticence, then defended by well-known lawyers Franco Coppi and Giulia Bongiorno (future lawyer of Amanda Knox's former boyfriend Raffaele Sollecito, in the case of the murder of Meredith Kercher).
+The woman accused also professor Bruno Romano of reticence, then defended by well-known lawyers Franco Coppi and Giulia Bongiorno (future lawyer of Raffaele Sollecito in the case of the murder of Meredith Kercher).
 Then, a videotape with the interrogation, recorded by secret services, came out, showing the stages of interrogation and presence of Alletto's brother-in-law (a policeman), who told her she should have accused some suspects, even though "maybe she did not see materially" the scene of shooting, because "it's best to let them do the crime".
 The recording also showed the prosecutors warning her, saying "You are guilty of murder" and "you will never again come out of prison".

-Prime minister Romano Prodi criticized these facts and described as "very serious matter" the behaviour of two prosecutors, Mr. Italo Ormanni e and Mr. Carlo Lasperanza.
+Prime Minister Romano Prodi criticized these facts and described as "very serious matter" the behaviour of two prosecutors, Mr. Italo Ormanni e and Mr. Carlo Lasperanza.
 Even Silvio Berlusconi's opposition attacked the prosecutors.

 The Italian public has been divided on the guilt of the accused.
 Some famous personalities (like judge of the Aldo Moro kidnapping Ferdinando Imposimato, politician Marco Pannella and journalist Paolo Mieli) claim the innocence of Scattone and Ferraro and publicly defend them.
 The trial, which lasted over a year, followed by long appeals, involved investigations into prosecutorial misconduct and possible threatening of witnesses, and questioning the credibility of the main witnesses for the prosecution.
 The criminal court of Perugia, however, absolved the prosecutors from the accusation of abuse of office, threat and private violence against Gabriella Alletto.